-A staggering percentage of women, 20-80%, will develop uterine fibroids by the time they reach age 50.
-The side effects of fibroids for some women force them to contemplate medical intervention.
-While doctors of the past relied on hysterectomies to rid women of troublesome, painful fibroids, today there are fertility-sparing options to remove them and many natural ways to support a healthy uterus after.
+A staggering percentage of women, 20-30%, will develop uterine fibroids by the time they reach age 50.
+The side effects of fibroids for some women force them to contemplate surgical intervention.
+While doctors of the past relied on hysterectomies to rid women of troublesome, painful fibroids, today there are fertility-sparing options to remove them and many natural ways to support a healthy uterus afterwards.

 Uterine fibroid removal procedures include invasive procedures like Hysterectomy, Endometrial Ablation, Uterine Fibroid Embolization (UFE), Uterine Artery Embolization (UAE), which are likely to be harmful to uterine tissue and may disrupt the menstrual cycle.
 There are, however, less invasive procedures including Myomectomy and Myolysis, both of which still come with risks for impacting uterine health.
 There is also a fairly new procedure called magnetic resonance-guided focused ultrasound or Focused Ultrasound, which is proving to successfully remove uterine fibroids (uterine polyps) while preserving uterine integrity.

 No matter the reason(s) chosen for medical removal of a uterine fibroid, it is important to follow a natural fertility program of prevention.
 Surgery is not a fibroid “cure.”
 Women with fibroid-related fertility issues need to be aware that new fibroids may develop even after surgery.

 Women in their fertile years with uterine fibroids who want to have children should consider continuing natural uterine health support after a surgery.
 It is essential to keep fibroid triggers in check and continue natural therapies for uterine support to reduce risk of recurrence and go on to have a healthy pregnancy.

 6 Important Ways To Support Uterine Health After Fibroid Removal